chrisl8/dotfiles/README.md

 ## To Install

-Because this is a Private repository you need to authenticate yourself.
+Because this is a Private repository, you need to authenticate yourself.
-This repository has a Deploy Key on it and the private key should be in:
+This repository has a Deploy Key on it, and the private key should be in:
 `/home/chrisl8/Dropbox/allLinux/dotfilesDeployKey/id_rsa`

-To add a key to your install:
+To add a key to your new system:
 `mkdir .ssh;vi .ssh/id_rsa;chmod -R go-rw .ssh`

 Use that key for any system that you don't want to actually give your normal keys to.